Puppy Vaccinations, Socialisation and Classes

 I encourage children to attend and play pass the puppy where everybody gets the chance to handle all the other puppies in a positive and kind way.

 The majority of the dogs I have to treat for behavioural difficulties have rarely been to a GOOD puppy class.
 Therefore Puppy classes are an absolute must.

 it is not a case of should I take my dog, but where are the best classes and how early can I get my dog to attend.
 The earlier you can get to classes the better, as the pup will benefit more in the early weeks of its life.

 My classes are run on a six-week basis.
-NEVER a roll on roll off system which to my mind counterproductive.
+NEVER a roll on roll off system which is to my mind counterproductive.
 Be careful of any Puppy Behaviourist or Trainer who does not run Puppy Classes.
-This means they do not understand the importance of these dogs meeting under puppies and strangers in a controlled environment.
+This means they do not understand the importance of these dogs meeting other puppies and strangers in a controlled environment.

-See details of my classes and what to look for in a Puppy Class. if you are not able to attend my own (3) Puppy Classes.
+See details of my classes and what to look for in a Puppy Class. if you are not able to attend my own (9) Puppy Classes.

 |Is your dog pulling on the Lead, Unruly, Bad Recall, Aggressive, Jumping Up Nipping and Biting?|

 See my article and Video Clips on how to stop this.
 The Jingler

-(1) Vaccine Dangers
+(2) Vaccine Dangers

-Stan Rawlinson 2013
+Stan Rawlinson 2013 Updated 2020